twelthDd/TwelthDd/README.md

 ## 🔭 I’m currently working on

-- robot for the 9076 Villaciraptors FRC Robotics team
+- robot programing for the 9076 Villaciraptors FRC Robotics team
 - personal/learning projects

 ## 📫 How to reach me: